Scarletteblack/Black-Scarlett-AP-Networking-Portfolio/2026-03-03-ports-and-protocols.md

 <img width="282" height="179" alt="Screenshot 2026-03-03 at 1 29 53 PM" src="https://github.com/user-attachments/assets/773c500d-9f94-4a17-90ad-a24593735ce4" />

-PARA - what layer is responsible for this ping, is the ping using tcp or udp, does successful ping prove tcp reliability

-Short PARA what are the key differences between TCP and UDP
+Ping operates at the network layer and uses the ICMP, not TCP or UDP.
+Because ping does not use TCP, a successful ping shows that a device is reachable and responding to ICMP requests, it does not prove TCP reliability or confirm that TCP-based services are functioning correctly.
+The key difference between TCP and UDP is that TCP is connection-oriented and ensures reliable data delivery.
+On the other hand, while UDP is connectionless and sends data without guaranteeing delivery.
+This makes TCP more reliable but slower, while UDP is faster and more efficient but less relaible.

 ---